shapesmusic/Shapes-Basics-Draft/notes.md

 - Was marked as (T)heory
 - Introduce rhythmic note symbols as subdivisions
 - Align different subdivisions with pulse dots, what looks best?
+-  And possible to remove pulse dots (abstracts away from regular note spacing)
+- update this wireframe

 **Wireframes**